spahgettogqot/SaltUtil/README.md

 </br>
 also warning i suck at spelling in my only fluent language so expect typos
 </br>
-i also suck at markdown and i hate how it doesnt newline on a newline so&lt;/br&gt; my beloved
+i also suck at markdown and i hate how it doesnt newline on a newline so &lt;/br&gt; my beloved
 </br>
 </br>
 ###### (i used loose instead of lose in the repo desc)